awsdocs/amazon-s3-userguide/doc_source/AddingObjectstoVersioningEnabledBuckets.md

 **To add objects to versioning\-enabled buckets**

-1. Enable versioning on a bucket using a `PUT Bucket versioning` request\.
+1. Enable versioning on a bucket using a `PutBucketVersioning` request\.

-   For more information, see [PutBucketVersioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon Simple Storage Service API Reference*\.
+   For more information, see [https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon Simple Storage Service API Reference*\.

 1. Send a `PUT`, `POST`, or `COPY` request to store an object in the bucket\.